grzesiek/sql_migrations/README.md

     Note that you need to define `default` database configuration.

-4. Migrations/seed/fixtures are executed using rake tasks.
+4. Migrations/seed/fixtures can be executed using rake tasks.
 So you will need to create `Rakefile`:

     ```ruby
     require 'bundler'